Lisa A. Barnett

 Lisa Anne Barnett (August 24, 1958 – May 2, 2006) was an American Lambda Literary Award winning science fiction writer.

 Early life

 Barnett was born and raised in Dorchester, Boston, where she attended Girls' Latin School (now Boston Latin Academy).
 She had two sisters and a brother.
 She graduated from the University of Massachusetts Boston with a bachelor's degree in English, and was a member of the Piscataqua Obedience Club, a volunteer with EPONA (Equine Protection of North America) and senior editor at Heinemann in Portsmouth, New Hampshire.
 She worked at Baker's Plays before being hired as an editor at Heinemann Publishing in 1988.

 Personal life

 Barnett lived in Portsmouth, New Hampshire, with her partner of more than two decades, author Melissa Scott.

 Death

-Barnett died from breast and brain cancer on May 2, 2006 in Lynn, Massachusetts.
+Barnett died from breast and brain cancer on May 2, 2006 in Portsmouth, New Hampshire.

 Works

 All co-authored with Melissa Scott: